-Percentage of patients aged 18 years and older seen during the submitting period who were screened for high blood pressure AND a recommended follow-up plan is documented based on the current blood pressure (BP) reading as indicated
+Percentage of patient visits for patients aged 18 years and older seen during the measurement period who were screened for high blood pressure AND a recommended follow-up plan is documented, as indicated, if blood pressure is pre-hypertensive or hypertensive

-This measure is to be submitted a minimum of once per measurement period for patients seen during the measurement period.
-Merit-based Incentive Payment System (MIPS) eligible clinicians who submit the measure must perform the blood pressure screening at the time of a qualifying visit and may not obtain measurements from external sources.
+This measure is to be submitted at each visit for patients seen during the measurement period.
+Merit-based Incentive Payment System (MIPS) eligible clinicians who submit the measure must perform the blood pressure screening at each patient visit by a MIPS eligible clinician and may not obtain measurements from external sources.

 Measure Submission Type:

 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third-party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality-data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third-party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third-party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

 All patient visits for patients aged 18 years and older at the beginning of the measurement period